Cinghialotto/xband/Readme.md

 See xbsega.go (sample handshake in go) for an example of how to do this along with functions to see how it parses whats called the "puke" packet which comes after the handshake completes after initial connect.
+Sending packets back to the modem isnt implemented yet unfortunately but shouldnt be much of an issue to do so.

 Beyond this, most of the xband protocol once handshakes has to layer the adsp packet header on top of the actual payload packet you are sending.
 The XBAND